Brand equity is the secret weapon behind companies that thrive while others struggle.

 It’s a tough market out there: budgets are shrinking, growth is slow, and advancements in marketing software are changing how we approach marketing strategies.
 As Bob Dylan sings, “The times they are-a changin’,” and it’s more important than ever to consider what influences your brand value right now.

-Today, we're dissecting the layers of brand equity, diving into equity-building strategies that leverage social media management, content marketing, customer service, and more.
+Today, we're dissecting the layers of brand equity, diving into equity-building strategies that use the right social media management platforms, content marketing, customer service, and more.
 But first, some definitions.

 What is Brand Equity?